 - Electromagnetic fields

 Electrostatic fields are a type that acts as a voltage potential in the air because of an electrical charge, much as static electricity does.
-In a similar way, electromagnetic fields are created too, and radiate, or move outward much like how a magnetic produces its magnetic fields.
+In a similar way, electromagnetic fields are created too, and radiate, or move outward, a lot like how a magnet produces its magnetic fields.

-These fields are commonly measured in units called Gauss or Tesla, named after the early scientists who pioneered some of the earliest scientific experiments with them.
+The strength of these fields is commonly measured in units called Gauss or Tesla, named after the early scientists who pioneered the understanding we have of them today.

 Magnetic fields are critical for the things we use